MatijaKlobasa/ThinkPad-Battery-Chrage-threshold-without-admin-vantage/README.md

 directory and enter the desired values.
 In this directory there are different shortcuts and instructions on how to use it.
 I included some preset ones (current threshold lookup, OFF, 90, 80, 70) and a script that you enter the values manualy.
 Some are quiet, some time out and some wait for the user to exit.
 Slovenian and english versions are available.

 Compatibilty: ¯\_(ツ)_/¯ no idea what its compatible with.
-With my limited testing i assue that everything from XX30 series ThinkPads upto the latest ThinkPad computers are supported.
+With my limited testing i assmue that everything from XX30 series ThinkPads upto the latest ThinkPad computers are supported.

 Tested and working on: X230, T530, T570, X280, P51, T16 gen1 Intel,